SuperOfficeDocs/superoffice-docs/user-guide/en/document/screen/index.md

 * **Copy shortcut**: Copies a [shortcut to the active entry][9].
 * **Revert to saved version**: Select this option to [cancel a check-out][8].
 This may be relevant if you have checked out the document by mistake and are unable to check it in again.

 Below these options are shortcuts to other relevant tasks that can be performed on the active entry.
 In SuperOffice Settings and maintenance, you can also define your own tasks and add them under the **Task** button.
-For more information about this, see the Help for SuperOffice Settings and maintenance.

 ## Details tab